apple/servicetalk/servicetalk-examples/src/main/java/io/servicetalk/examples/http/service/composition/README.md

 This backend provides a two endpoints:

-1. Streaming: An push based endpoint which keeps pushing new recommendations when available.
+1. _Streaming_: An push based endpoint which keeps pushing new recommendations when available.
 To simulate real life scenarios, we push a recommendation periodically.
-2. Aggregated: An aggregated endpoint that sends all currently available recommendations as a list of entities.
+2. _Aggregated_: An aggregated endpoint that sends all currently available recommendations as a list of entities.

 Since a recommendation returned by this backend is not externally consumable (only contains IDs), this incomplete information is materialized using the following backends:

 ## Metadata Backend

-A [backend service](backends/MetadataBackend.java) that provides details about the entity given an entityId.
+A [backend service](backends/MetadataBackend.java) that provides details about the entity given an `entityId`.

 ## User Backend

-A [backend service](backends/UserBackend.java) that provides details about a user given an userId.
+A [backend service](backends/UserBackend.java) that provides details about a user given a `userId`.

 ## Rating Backend

-A [backend service](backends/RatingBackend.java) that provides ratings of an entity given an entityId.
+A [backend service](backends/RatingBackend.java) that provides ratings of an entity given an `entityId`.

 ## Objective